GrabzIt/grabzit/nodejs/grabzIt/README.md

-GrabzIt 2.1
+GrabzIt 2.2
 ===========

-This software allows you to programmatically take screenshots of websites.
+This library allows you to programmatically convert web pages into images, PDF's, CSV's and spreadsheets.
+Additionally GrabzIt allows you to convert online videos into animated GIF's.
 For more help please read our [documentation](http://grabz.it/api/nodejs).

 Its usually best to place these files in their own directory.